Caught in a bizarre Beto Twitter fight, I dug in, learned plenty, and decided to blog again after a near two-year absence.

 And that’s when all hell broke loose.
 Suddenly, I was being called a Bernie < insert suffix with intended derogatory meaning >!
 How the hell did Bernie get in this conversation?

 The vitriol disturbed and confused me.
-I took away my retweet because all the intensity must mean that I was missing something.
+I deleted my retweet because all the intensity must mean that I was missing something.

 I later learned that Beto did break the No Fossil Fuel Money Pledge and was taken off the list because he received and did not return some large (and huge) donations from oil and gas executives.
 A detailed article about his oil and gas money was written by Sludge an organization that does deep analysis of campaign contributions.

 O’Rourke broke the No Fossil Fuel Money Pledge—a commitment to reject campaign donations over $200 from fossil fuel PACs and executives that was endorsed by 16 environmental groups—which he signed.
-Source
+Sludge analysis

 Oil and gas friendly votes